Asha20/gallerysorter/README.md

 1. Clone the repository
 2. Enter the directory using `cd gallerysorter`
-3. Run the program: `python3 gallerysorter.py`
+3. Run the program: `python gallerysorter.py`

+## Compatibility and dependencies

+This program was written using Python 3.5 and should be compatible with 3.6 as well.
+Do not run it on 2.x versions of Python, as it will result in unexpected behavior.
+Backwards compabitility with Python 2.7 might be implemented at a later date.

+*gallerysorter* requires no third party modules.

 ## Tests